BrianPugh/cyclopts/docs/source/api.rst

          def validator(**kwargs):
              "Raise an exception if something is invalid."

       Validators are **not** invoked on command groups.
+      The group-validator runs **after** the group-converter.
       This parameter is keyword-only.

    .. attribute:: default_parameter
       :type: Optional[Parameter]